 Enough time should be used by the body to cope with the diminishing oxygen levels.
 I advise you to take your time.
-Breathe ease and continue on your trail nicely and easy.
+Breathe with ease and continue on your trail nicely and easily.
 Create a slow pace with proper rest and breathe normally.

 Altitude sickness affects people of all ages and has physical and medical conditions.
 Even the same person might have different experiences while completing the same trek.

-If left untreated and unnoticed the common symptoms might develop to High Altitude Sickness.
-The symptoms include dizziness, insomnia, nausea, fatigue, loss of appetite.
+If left untreated and unnoticed the common symptoms might develop into High Altitude Sickness.
+The symptoms include dizziness, insomnia, nausea, fatigue, and loss of appetite.
 High Altitude Sickness can advance to High Altitude Cerebral Edema (HACE) or High Altitude Pulmonary Edema (HAPE).